jataware/MaxHop/README.md

 | Layer.1 |6541  |14|-71978.20|143984.5|143984.5|144079.4
 |Layer.2|6541|7|-73069.55|146153.1|146153.1|146200.6

 The better model is the first one which is maxent_model.
-So we save this model as and object with:
+So we save this model as an object with:

     saveRDS(maxent_model,"models/maxent_locust_model_WestAfrica10-16-2020")